swistakm/solrq/README.md

 [![Documentation Status](https://readthedocs.org/projects/solrq/badge/?version=latest)](https://readthedocs.org/projects/solrq/?badge=latest)

 # solrq
-`solr` is a Python Solr query utility.
-It helps making query strings for Solr and also helps with escaping reserved characters.
+`solrq` is a Python Solr query utility.
+It helps making query strings for Solr and also helps with escaping reserved characters. `solrq` is has no external dependencies and is compatibile with `python2.6`, `python2.7`, `python3.2`, `python3.3`, `python3.4`, `pypy` and `pypy3` .
+It might be compatibile with other python releases/implentations but this has not been tested yet.

     pip install solrq

 And you're ready to go!

 # usage